AO

 For example, entering smith could match:

-Primary Products
+Primary Package

 The package of primary data products.
 This package contains all products necessary for analysis if the CXC's Automated Processing is deemed satisfactory.
 If any corrections are to be made, the Secondary Products are required as well.